RetroDECK/ES-DE/THEMES-DEV.md

     - `md_backcover` - This will look for a box back cover image.
     - `md_3dbox` - This will look for a 3D box image.
     - `md_fanart` - This will look for a fan art image.
+* `scrollFadeIn` - type: BOOLEAN
+    - If enabled, a short fade-in animation will be applied when scrolling through games in the gamelist view.
+This animation is only applied to images and not to actual videos, so if no image metadata has been defined then this property has no effect.
+For this to work correctly the `delay` property also needs to be set.
+    - Default is `false`
 * `visible` - type: BOOLEAN
     - If true, element will be rendered, otherwise rendering will be skipped.
 Can be used to hide elements from a particular view.
     - Default is `true`